TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 16/Mark 16.16.md

 ---

-He that believeth and is baptized shall be saved; but he that disbelieveth shall be condemned.
+He who believes and is baptized will be saved; but he who disbelieves will be condemned.